niharikasingh70052-del/student-management-system-cpp/README.md

 Academic practical projects

 🎯Why This Project Was Made

 This project was made to manage student records efficiently using Linked List Data Structures in C++.
 It helps in performing operations like

 ▫️Insert student records

 ▫️Delete student records

 ▫️Search student details

 ▫️Traverse/display records

 ▫️Count total students

 🔷Main Objective
 The main objective of this project is to:

 1.Understand the implementation of linked lists in C++

 2.Perform dynamic memory management

-3.Compare Singly and Doubly Linked Lists
+3.Compare Singly and Doubly Linked Lists.

 4.Manage student records efficiently.

 Working of the Project
 The program starts with a main menu where the user chooses:

 1.Singly Linked List

 3.Doubly Linked List

 4.Exit

-🔷Advantages of the Project
+🔷Advantages of the Project:

 Efficient memory usage

 Dynamic data storage

 Fast insertion and deletion

 Better understanding of linked lists

-Real-world implementation of data structures
+Real-world implementation of data structures.

 🚀Features